flaxsearch/flaxcode/flax_search_service/docs/api.rst

      data as is returned by accessing the document directly, but that some fields may have been filtered out due to options passed along with the search request.
-   - `summary`: (dict, optional) A summary of the document data.
-The summary is field specific, and contains data in the same format as normal document data.
-Summarisation markup may have been inserted in the data, according to options passed along with the search request.

 Note that rank here is not defined in the same way as `startIndex` in the opensearch specification; rank starts at 0, whereas `startIndex` starts at 1.
 If implementing an opensearch interface, `matches_human_readable_estimate` is probably the best value to use for the `totalResults` return value.

-As shown above, a contextual summary can also be returned with each hit (see searching).

 POST/PUT data